-Planning a wedding pre-pandemic was already a stressful task.
-Planning a wedding during the pandemic is even more overwhelming; there are so many unpredictable factors which you need to consider when trying to get married during these difficult times, including securing wedding vendors and paying deposits, without even knowing if your wedding will happen on the chosen date.
-On my end, I want to make sure that couples who decide to book me as their wedding photographer will have clarity about my COVID-19 policy.
+Planning a wedding pre-pandemic was already a stressful task, but Planning a wedding during the pandemic is even more overwhelming!
+So many unpredictable factors, like securing wedding vendors without certainty about your chosen date.
+On my end, I want to make sure that couples who book me have clarity about my COVID-19 policy.

-If you need to reschedule your wedding due to the pandemic, I will be happy to reschedule your photography session to your new wedding date.
+If you need to reschedule your wedding because of the pandemic, I’m flexible to reschedule your photography session accordingly.
 There are no additional costs for moving your day due to this situation.
 As long as I can accommodate the move, I’m happy to do so.

 I hope their experience will help you to plan your dream wedding during these uncertain times.